-- intentional and continuous stretching of the steer after the horses have faced - excessive schooling at any time in the arena whipping or striking the horse with the rope

-- if both the header and heeler fail to complete both catches within one minute from the time the steer leaves the chute loss of rope by either the header or the heeler - failure of the roper on the horse being judged to catch with no more than two loops.
+- intentional and continuous stretching of the steer after the horses have faced - excessive schooling at any time in the arena - whipping or striking the horse with the rope - if both the header and heeler fail to complete both catches within one minute from the time the steer leaves the chute - loss of rope by either the header or the heeler failure of the roper on the horse being judged to catch with no - more than two loops.
 If more than one loop is thrown, rider must recoil rope and build an additional loop. - failure to maintain a dally through the completion of the run.
-The rope must be wrapped around the saddle horn at least one complete turn before it is considered a dally refusal to face jerking the reins squatting in the corner incorrect position failure to rate failure to run to steer horse being outrun by the steer
+The rope must be wrapped around the saddle horn at least one complete turn before it is considered a dally refusal to face jerking the reins turning around in the box